 Love spinach?
 Don’t miss my recipe for Broccoli & Spinach Vegetable Lasagna, it is sooo good!

-Preheat your oven to 350°F. Grease a medium-sized baking dish with non-stick cooking spray and set aside.
+Preheat your oven to 350°F. Grease a medium-sized casserole dish with non-stick cooking spray and set aside.

 Heat the olive oil and minced garlic in a large skillet over medium heat.
 Add in the fresh spinach and basil.
 Season it with salt & pepper to your liking…I tend to prefer more pepper than salt in this dish.
 Stir occasionally until the spinach wilts, which should take about 5 minutes.